Hazeldean, New Brunswick

 Hazeldean is a community in the Canadian province of New Brunswick.
-It is located around the intersection of Route 108 and Route 395 halfway between Plaster Rock and New Denmark close to Blue Bell Lake.
+It is located around the intersection of Route 108 and Route 395 halfway between Tobique Valley and New Denmark close to Blue Bell Lake.
 Today, there are approximately 200 residents in Hazeldean.

 History

 In the early part of the 20th century, the community sprung up around a train station.